brown4eva/RoboticsEngineeringProject_FinePositioning/README.md

 5. Mapping & Localization

 Our part is based on the 3rd channel (Fine Positioning).
 Using a Visual Servoing techniques our robot must find the position of the target autonomously.
 We describe in a brief technical survey report the different methods of **Visual Servoing**.
-You can find the pdf here [Technical Survey Report](https://github.com/brown4eva/RoboticsEngineeringProject_FinePositioning/tree/master/TechnicalSurveyReport)
+You can find the pdf here [Technical Survey Report.](https://github.com/brown4eva/RoboticsEngineeringProject_FinePositioning/tree/master/TechnicalSurveyReport)
+We will describe the method in which we used in achieving the task needed for our parts.

 # Problem Statement
 Given any location of the robot(Turtlebot2) we are to position it at a specific location known as the loaded area.
 We are to exatcly put the Turtlebot2 in a postion where the robotic arm will be able to pick the cube and place it on the Turtlebot2.